 In early 2021, Mixte joined forces with FRN to activate a digital campaign to encourage students in California and Pennsylvania to start Food Recovery Network chapters on their campuses.
 We used strategies that include paid campaigns and organic social media to raise awareness of FRN as a national organization and learn what moves students to start chapters.

 Here’s how we did it:

-Mixte launched a digital pilot to introduce college students in food-scarce communities to discover FRN and enter the pipeline of people interested in starting a chapter in California and Pennsylvania.
+- Launched a digital pilot to introduce college students in food-scarce communities to discover FRN and enter the pipeline of people interested in starting a chapter in California and Pennsylvania.

-The final product yielded insights on what content resonated best with our audiences and in which Texas communities.
+The final product yielded insights on what content resonated best with our audiences.
 Additionally, FRN’s email lists grew considerably with dozens of people wanting to keep hearing from FRN on what it’s like to start a chapter and how.

 - Pilot program in Texas to inform 10-state rollout